Alias ¤

 is_subpackage: bool

-Whether this module is a subpackage.
+Whether this object is a type alias.

 is_wildcard_exposed property ¤